starkbank/sdk-node/README.md

 });
 ```

-Once you are done testing and want to move to Production, create a new Project
-in your Production account ([click here](https://web.starkbank.com)).
-Also,
-when you are loading your Project, change the environment from `'sandbox'` to
-`'production'` in the constructor shown above.

-NOTE: Never hard-code your private key.
+NOTE 1: Never hard-code your private key.
 Get it from an environment variable, for example.
+NOTE 2: We support `'sandbox'` and `'production'` as environment.
+NOTE 3: The project you created in `sandbox` does not exist in `production` and vice versa.

-## Setting up the user
+### 4. Setting up the user

 You can inform the project to the SDK in two different ways.